aatmprakash/Summary-and-Sentiment-Nlp/README.md

 - Ensure your code is well-documented and easy to understand.
 - Test your changes thoroughly to avoid breaking existing functionality.
 - Be open to feedback and respectful during discussions.

+## Current Issues

+1. **Website Responsiveness:** The current React/html frontend  not responsive on all devices and screen sizes.
+We need help from frontend developers to make the website responsive and user-friendly across various devices.

+2. **Expand Supported Websites:** Presently, the application only handles Yelp URLs for text analysis.
+We'd like to expand the supported websites to include Amazon and other popular platforms.
+Collaborators with experience in web scraping and NLP integration are welcome to tackle this task.

+3. **Backend Speed Optimization:** Some users have reported that the backend takes longer than expected to predict sentiment or generate summaries.
+We need contributors who can identify performance bottlenecks and optimize the backend processes for better response times.

 ## Code of Conduct